Real, Unbiased doTERRA Review from an Ex-MLMer

 How doTERRA Started

-Led by CEO David Stirling, this highly capable and experienced team has been one of the golden keys to the company’s meteoric success.
+Led by CEO David Stirling, this highly capable and experienced team which includes Corey Lindley, Emily Wright, and Dr. David Hill has been one of the golden keys to the company’s meteoric success.

-And it’s clear that every aspect of the company’s strategic direction revolves around two main objectives:
+After spending more hours that I care to admit researching doTERRA, it’s clear that every aspect of the multi-level marketing company’s strategic direction revolves around two main objectives:

 - Educating people about the many benefits of using essential oils and promoting a wellness lifestyle.

-- Offering an ever-expanding line of EO-based products for their distributors to sell and recruit others into the MLM business.
+- Offering an ever-expanding line of EO-related products for their distributors to sell and recruit others into the MLM business.

 This strategy has obviously paid off in spades, creating a juggernaut of a company that has experienced ridiculous growth by any standard.